VoronDesign/VoronUsers/printer_mods/StvPtrsn/2.4_Skirt_Mods/Side_Fan_Support_No_Tape/README.md

 Without deviating from the original design this is what I came up with as an alternative to mounting the side fans with tape.

-Instructions for flush front using M2 hardware:
+Instructions for flush front using M2 hardware:<BR>
 Hardware required: 4x M2x16mm screws per fan and 3x M2x6mm per blank insert.
 ![Side Fan Support Assembly](Images/side_fan_support.jpg)